ElNico56/TIC-Vectors/README.md

 ---

-To import: vect = require'Vectors'
+To import: vec3 = require'Vectors'

-Create new vector: A = vect(X,Y,Z)
+Create new vector: A = vec3(X,Y,Z)

 - Add: C = A + B
 - Substract: C = A - B